 Please send queries or claim forms to be completed to email@example.com and a member of our Insurance Claims team will get back to you, or process your claim at their earliest opportunity.
 Please note there is an administration fee for processing insurance claims.

 If we need to correspond with you regarding your pet, an insurance claim or any other matter we may do so by telephone, text or email.
 If you have a preference please let the team know.

 If you wish to gather further information about the services we provide please visit our website www.wylievets.com or our Facebook page.

-We have several Official Veterinarians able to certify travel documents and are happy to offer advice on pet passport requirements.
-It is your responsibility to ensure pet’s travel documents and vaccinations are up to date.
+We have several Official Veterinarians able to certify travel documents and are happy to offer advice on pet travel requirements.
+It is your responsibility to ensure the pet's travel documents and vaccinations are up to date.

 Whilst we make every reasonable effort to send out reminders for annual vaccinations, the responsibility to keep them up to date remains with you.
-Please be aware that PETS passports require rabies vaccination boosters so please keep a personal record of when this is due.
+Please be aware that Pet travel documents require rabies vaccination boosters so please keep a personal record of when this is due.